 If you’re looking for addiction treatment and are interested in our Salute to Recovery program, call us at , and one of our compassionate admissions navigators will help you get started.

 Any service member who was not dishonorably discharged from the military can receive healthcare through the VA.
 Receiving care through the VA isn’t health insurance but rather a benefit earned through military service.

-The VA offers private and confidential online screening for substance abuse.
-Completing this screening can help veterans identify potential issues that can be discussed during an appointment at the VA to determine treatment options.
+The VA offers private and confidential online screening for substance misuse.
+Completing this screening can help Veterans identify potential issues that can be discussed during an appointment at the VA to determine treatment options.